In this post, you will learn how to read knitting patterns for beginners.

 As a beginner, you’ll want to check the level of complexity and opt for a level 1 or 2 (a beginner or easy-level knitting pattern).

-Knitting patterns at this skill level will include more simple stitches (knit and purl and some simple shaping), and some basic colourwork.
+Knitting patterns at this skill level will include more simple stitches (the knit stitch and the purl stitch, stockinette stitch, and some simple shaping), and some basic colorwork.

-As a beginner, look out for patterns for blankets and scarves, or simple garments that don’t require shaping or have too many complicated stitches.
+As a beginner, look out for patterns with flat knitting for dishcloths, blankets, scarves, or simple garments that don’t require shaping or have too many complicated stitches.

 It’s best to start at a level where you feel comfortable, learn the necessary skills for reading knitting patterns, then add more elaborate stitches and patterns to your repertoire so you can learn to knit gradually.

 Related Post: Knitting Skill Levels Explained.